 In May 2022, the Company entered into an agreement with an affiliate of Circa Sports to jointly develop and manage on-site sportsbooks at both The Temporary and American Place casinos in Illinois.
 In addition to the on-site sportsbook, Circa Sports will utilize the Company's expected mobile sports skin to conduct Internet sports wagering throughout Illinois.
 In exchange for such rights, the Company received a non-refundable market access fee of \$5 million in May 2022, which was recorded as a long-term liability under deferred revenues.
 The Company will also receive a percentage of revenues (as defined), subject to a minimum of \$5 million per year, once Circa Sports launches operations in Illinois.
-Such launch is anticipated by August 2023, contingent upon receipt of customary regulatory approvals.
+Such launch is contingent upon receipt of customary regulatory approvals.
+Under the agreement, the Company will begin to receive revenue payments for its Illinois sports skin in August 2023, irrespective of whether its sports wagering operations have begun.
 The term of the agreement is for eight years, followed by two four-year extension opportunities at the option of Circa Sports.